k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 - [Subset](15_task_subset_component.md) – defines the entities’ subset or the tables’ filter.
 For example, select 50 customers that live in NY and have a Gold status.

-- [Test data store](16_task_test_data_store_component.md) – this is Fabric that can be used as a staging DB to save the task’s entities and/or tables.
+- [Test Data store](16_task_test_data_store_component.md) – this is Fabric that can be used as a staging DB to save the task’s entities and/or tables.

 - [Target](17_task_target_component.md) – defines the target environment for the task.
 It can be either a testing environment or AI training to create a training model for AI-based synthetic entities’ generation.